How Does PayPal Work?

 - Collect customer information that’s important for delivering your services, and easily accept payment

 - Ask for feedback from customers when collecting subscription payments, and then use that feedback to ensure customers stay subscribed

 All you need is an account with Jotform and a business account on PayPal.

 Everyone loves choices!
 See which one of these JotForm-PayPal integrations is best for your business:

-- PayPal Payments Standard.
+- PayPal Personal.
 Quickly create a simple payment form, then give your customers the ability to pay with their PayPal accounts.
 After submitting a PayPal-integrated form, including payment details, customers are redirected to a PayPal payment page to complete their transaction.